cbjs-dev/cbjs/docs/src/guide/services/kv-advanced.md

 Any mutation you perform on the document, given the correct `cas`, will unlock it.
 :::

-If the document is fetched while it is locked, the result will include a random `cas` value, making sure nobody can mutate the document.
+If the document is fetched while it is locked, the result will include a random `cas` value, preventing anybody from unlocking or mutating the document.

 ## Durability